NVlabs/puzzle/README.md

-# Puzzle: Distillation-Based NAS for Inference-Optimized LLMs
+# Demo code for Puzzle: Distillation-Based NAS for Inference-Optimized LLMs

 [![ICML 2025](https://img.shields.io/badge/ICML-2025-blue)](https://icml.cc/virtual/2025/poster/45275)
 [![Paper](https://img.shields.io/badge/Paper-OpenReview-red)](https://openreview.net/pdf?id=RY5MMBHRqo)
 [![Video](https://img.shields.io/badge/Video-Summary-green)](https://www.youtube.com/watch?v=YsIv9Kr99C4)

 A demonstration of **Puzzle**, a hardware-aware framework that accelerates Large Language Model (LLM) inference while preserving model capabilities through neural architecture search (NAS) and knowledge distillation.

+**Note**: This repo focuses on the MIP-based architecture search, and is not a full release of Puzzle.
+We are working to release a full end-to-end implementation in the future which would contain the full capabilities of Puzzle, including block library construction and Blockwise Local Distillation.

 ## Paper